 The department encourages and supports the acquisition of languages needed for engagement with sacred texts and interpretive traditions as well as study abroad at Stanford's overseas centers where religions can be observed and experienced in their contemporary contexts.

-The requirements below are effective as of June 2013.
-Please consult the official version in the Stanford Bulletin.
-Students who declared the major, combined major, or minor prior to June 2013 should consult the previous requirements here.
+Please consult the official version in the Stanford Bulletin for a complete listing of requirements.
+(Students who declared the major, combined major, or minor prior to June 2013 should consult the previous requirements here.)